 Although there are a lot of options, finding out about all the courses available in your field isn't as hard as you'd think.
 There are many places you can look and you don't have to do it all on your own.
 It's definitely worth contacting your local careers service which should be more than happy to help you on your search for information, but there is a lot of research you can do yourself.

-For example try checking out universities on the Internet but also definitely flag two very useful student tool websites - Prospects [new window] and Hobsons [new window].
+For example try checking out universities on the Internet but also definitely flag several useful student tool websites - Prospects [new window], Postgraduate Studentships [new window] and Hobsons [new window].
 There is also a website called FindAPhd.com [new window] that has a guide to current scientific research and PhD studentships.

-The national papers are also great for finding out more about further education.
-The Guardian on a Tuesday is worth looking at, as is The Times Higher Education Supplement.
-Finally, when it comes specifically to researching engineering courses, also check out the obvious places such as this website and magazines as well as any other specialist journals in your field.
+The national papers are also great for finding out more about further education, as well the the weekly Times Higher Education magazine, but when it comes down to o researching specific engineering courses, also check out the obvious places such as this website and magazines as well as any other specialist journals in your field.

 Once you have found some courses that interest you, then you have to narrow down the list to those most relevant for your career plans.
 Consider what courses will keep you interested and motivated, plus discuss your plans with academics from your current university who will be able to highlight leading departments in your intended area of study.

 Also be aware when considering courses that there may be specific entry requirements that you need to reach in order to gain entry to the course – make sure you are able to do this!
 On average the postgraduate entry requirement is at least a 2:1 honours degree, and depending on the type of course you plan to apply to, you may be required to have taken part in some relevant work experience too.
 There are also entry tests for many of the MBA courses available.